AnggaR96s/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why was Pavlov's beard so soft?
+Because he conditioned it.